 The ES will draw together the findings of technical studies and discussions with consultees into a detailed review of the environmental effects of the project.
 It is the applicant’s responsibility to prepare the submitted ES and present the information in a comprehensive, clear and objective manner for review by the planning authority, statutory consultees and public.

-There are no statutory requirements concerning the form of an ES but it must contain information as set out in Schedule 4 to the EIA Regulations.
-Further guidance and emerging guidance can be viewed at the links below.
-Overall, the final format and content of the ES should reflect and address issues raised during the previous stages of the process particularly the Screening and Scoping stages of the EIA process.
+There are no statutory requirements concerning the form of an ES but it must contain information as set out in relevant Regulations described in Planning Policy Guidance (PPG).
+Overall, the final format and content of the ES should reflect and address issues raised through the EIA process.